joeaoregan/Connect5-JS-WebApp/README.md

 # Connect 5
 ## Joe O'Regan

-5 in a row game using JavaScript and Node.js
+5 in a row game using JavaScript and Node.js.
+[Play Now.](https://connect5-jor.herokuapp.com/)

 ## Connect 5